'Noxious substance' sprayed on people in London

 "We have sent a number of resources to the scene including paramedics in cars, ambulance crews, an incident response officer and our Hazardous Area Response Team," the ambulance service said in a statement.

 Police cordoned off the area.
+Authorities have not offered a possible motive.